Docs/TypeScript/Indusagi Packages

 Install and Manage

-Security: Indusagi packages run with full system access.
-Extensions execute arbitrary code, and skills can instruct the model to perform any action including running executables.
-Review source code before installing third-party packages.
+Security: Addons run with full system access and execute arbitrary code, and skills can instruct the model to perform any action.
+Review source code before trusting third-party packages.

 npm